Standard Number: IT.1.1.3S

 - Personally owned computing devices are increasingly being used to access University Technology Resources and University Data.
 A security breach when using a personal device could result in loss or compromise of University Data, damage and/or unauthorized access to University Technology Resources, and/or financial harm to the University.

-- The purpose of this Standard is to establish minimum security requirements for personally owned devices that connect to University Technology Resources and/or access University Data, including but not limited to smartphones, tablets, laptops, and notebooks.
+- The purpose of the Standard is to establish minimum security requirements for personally owned devices that connect to University Technology Resources and/or access University Data.
+This Standard does not apply to University-owned devices.
+For more information regarding University-owned devices, refer to the University-Owned Device Standard.

 - Abiding by the requirements identified within this document;